arkalim/obsidian-vault/Notes/Web Server.md

 - If we don't want to open a port on an IP address on the network (eg, to test an app in our laptop's browser), we can omit the `host` field.
 In this case, the system opens the specified port on `127.0.0.1` (loopback address)
 	- ![[attachments/Pasted image 20220923184838.png]]

-> Every host as a built in virtual interface called **Loopback Address** which always equals `127.0.0.1`.
+> Every host has a built in virtual interface called **Loopback Address** which always equals `127.0.0.1`.
 Opening a port at this IP means opening it locally on the system (not the network).
 The loopback address it also referred to as `localhost`